BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini.GraphicsExtensions/README.md

 `PlayPlayMini.GraphicsExtensions` contains methods for drawing "basic shapes", beyond just rectangles (which `PlayPlayMini` itself already supports).

-At the moment, only lines and ellipses (including circles) are supported.
+At the moment, only lines, ellipses (including circles), and filled triangles are supported.

 ## `DrawCircle`